StrikingLoo/strikingloo.github.io/_posts/2019-04-14-k-means-clustering-magic-the-gathering.md

 If you’re interested in the results, here’s a [separate article about them](https://towardsdatascience.com/magic-the-gathering-meets-data-science-2a0367c724fe).
 I just didn’t want to mix my M:tG findings with this tutorial so that readers who are into Data Science but not into the game won’t be bored.
 In case you’re interested, I later wrote about a completely different application for K-Means Clustering: [image filters](https://dev.to/strikingloo/k-means-clustering-with-dask-image-filters-for-pictures-of-kittens-ip7).

-I also strongly encourage you to download the notebook from the GitHub project and play with it, it’s honest fun!
+I also strongly encourage you to download the notebook from the GitHub project and play with it, it’s honest fun.

 ### Card Recommendations using K-Means Clustering